-- forward sales of livestock or a growing crop (or a crop to be grown).
+forward sales of livestock or a growing crop (or a crop to be grown).
 The contract identifies a window, or a specific date, for delivery, and it will set a price or specify how price will be determined.
-Keep in mind that for the contract to be recorded in Item 2, the crop had to be delivered to the buyer by the end of 2010.
-Agreements made with processors to deliver crops with certain measurable qualities, with agreements to set prices according to realization of the qualities.
-Examples include high oil corn, low linoleic soybeans, or organic apples - a dairy producer who contracts to market milk for the coming year through a co-op, with prices determined later through some process such as co-op bargaining. - marketing pool.
+For the contract to be recorded in Item 2, the commodity had to be delivered to the buyer by the end of 2011.

+- agreements made with processors to deliver commodities with certain measurable qualities - agreements to set prices according to realization of the qualities.
+Examples include high oil corn, low linoleic soybeans, or organic apples - milk contracts to market milk for the coming year through a co-op with prices determined later through some process such as co-op bargaining. - a marketing pool.
 Farmers may agree to pool their crop and sell along with other producers through a cooperative or other pooling firm.
-Most agreements to pool are made pre-harvest.
 The final price received is determined by the net pool receipts for the quantity sold (by selling a larger amount the pool may get a better price).
-Farmers may have to wait a year or more to receive final payment, and decisions related to selling are made by the pool manager.
+Farmers may have to wait a year or more to receive final payment and decisions related to selling are made by the pool manager.
 Pooling is common in rice and cotton marketing.